Newcastle International Airport: Facilities

 Newcastle Airport Freight Village is south of the airport and includes Emirates SkyCargo and North East Air Cargo company offices which deal with freight exports and imports and mail.
 It also houses freight forwarding agents such as Casper Logistics Ltd, Kintetsu World Express, Kuehne + Nagel, Nippon Express, Schenker International, Davis Turner Air Cargo, and Universal Forwarding.

 In April 2016, Emirates reported that flown exports have soared to £310 million per year since the arrival of the Emirates service from Newcastle to Dubai.
 The Dubai route contributes some £600m to the economy and has opened new export avenues to North East firms, some of whom have opened offices in the United Arab Emirates.

 The airport is also home to the Newcastle Airport Fire Academy.
 The Newcastle Aviation Academy is also located within this area.
 When Gill Airways operated, its head office was in the New Aviation House, on the airport property.
 The south side of the airport also has a base for the National Police Air Service.
 They normally have one respective helicopter based here at a time but are known to rotate their fleet around bases.
 The area also holds maintenance workshops for the airport and various other depots for airport-run services like Alpha Catering.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled services to and from the airport:

+As of June 2026, the Lufthansa Group announced that it would terminate its Newcastle to Frankfurt services, while continuing Eurowings services to Berlin and Düsseldorf.
+This was part of a wider adjustment to Lufthansa's 2026 summer schedule.
+Lufthansa said that background to this decision was the discontinuation of Lufthansa Cityline and the need to reduce economically unviable routes, due to high fuel prices.